The Bailiwick of Ennerdale Est 1251 - Hon. George Mentz JD MBA

 private treaty to Hon.
 George Mentz, Seigneur of Fief de Blondel, Baron of Annaly-Longford, and Lord of Stoborough, who now becomes Lord of the Liberty, Forest, and Bailiwick of Ennerdale.
 The transaction was

-of English legal and cultural history,” said Lord Mentz.
-“I am committed to protecting and preserving the
+piece of English legal and cultural history,” said Lord Mentz.
+“I am committed to protecting and preserving

-forests, waters, its ancient liberties, revitalizing its heritage offices, and promoting environmental
+the forests, waters, its ancient liberties, revitalizing its heritage offices, and promoting

 A Rare Legacy of Autonomy